 The Technique of Traditional Town Planning.

 Name of creator

-Courses in architecture were offered at the University of Miami as early as 1927.
-By 1983, after President Tad Foote's arrival, the architecture program became independent from the School of Engineering and developed into the School of Architecture.
-New campus quarters established at Building 49 (Dickinson Drive) and part of first floor of adjacent Eaton student residences.
-Elizabeth Plater-Zyberk became a member of the architecture faculty in 1979 and was appointed the Dean of the School in 1995.
+Courses in architecture were first offered at the University of Miami as early as 1926, however programs in architecture and the allied arts did not survive the effects of the Great Miami Hurricane, and the Great Depression.
+Architectural engineering courses resurfaced under the auspices of the School of Engineering in the late 1940s following World War II, and by 1983, during President Thaddeus "Tad" Foote's administration, the Department of Architecture became independent from the School of Engineering developing into the School of Architecture proper.
+New campus quarters established at Building 49 (Dickinson Drive) and part of first floor of the adjacent Eaton student residences.
+The first Dean of the School was John Thomas Regan (1983-1989).

 Content and structure elements

 Scope and content

 The School of Architecture's annual professional continuing education course offering took place for the first time as a nationally advertised conference at the Biltmore Hotel.
 It offered credit for architects, landscape architects, and planners.
 Over a three-day period, presenters covered topics ranging from the design of traditional neighborhoods, to their marketing and financing, and appropriate traffic engineering.
 UMSA students were invited to attend for free.
 The seminar was held on January 28, 30 and 31, 1998 (spiral bound photo copy).
 Call Number: NA9010.5 .T44 1998